andersekdahl/tard/BACKLOG.md

 * Nominate someone in the tard for a funny title and if more than half agree, the title is visible next to the username
 * Sign in with a Google or Facebook account
 * Automatically reply to people with a bot using some simple AI
+* Each user has a profile and it should be possible to play tricks on your friends, like being able to draw on your friends profile or change profile picture.
+It shouldn't always be possible, you have to accomplish something before you can play with their profile.